Angela T Carr

 Angela T Carr is a poet, editor and creative writing facilitator.
 Winner of the iYeats International Poetry Competition 2019 and The Poetry Business 2018 Laureate's Prize, Angela's had work placed or shortlisted in over 40 national and international literary competitions.
 Her writing has appeared or is forthcoming in The North, The Lonely Crowd, The London Magazine, Poetry Birmingham, Strix, Mslexia and elsewhere.
 Originally from Glasgow, Angela now lives in Dublin.

-Girl with Child on a Swan's Wing
+on a Swan's Wing

 Grave 8: Mesolithic Cemetery